LandingEllipse/SLDTk/README.rst

 ---------
 The position and size of the solar disk is automatically determined using computer vision.
-The disk is subsequently unwrapped and cleaned of outliers (e.g. sunspots and facula) before an average intensity profile is generated.
+The disk is subsequently unwrapped and cleaned of outliers (e.g. sunspots and facula) before an average intensity profile is derived.

 Modelling
 ---------